tile38/tile38.github.io/src/website/root/index.md

 <div class="jobs-link"><a href="/jobs">Come work with us at Tile38!
 We’re hiring.</a></div>

+Tile38 is a location intelligence company.
+We build high-performance geospatial and real-time geofencing technology that makes it super easy for companies to connect to and manage the locations of their fleet, mobile apps, and IoT devices.

+We maintain the <a href="https://github.com/tidwall/tile38">Tile38 Open Source Database</a> and we're actively building some amazing new software for enterprise users.

-Tile38 is an open source (MIT licensed), in-memory geolocation data store, spatial index, and realtime geofence.
+Our open source software (MIT licensed) is an in-memory geolocation data store, spatial index, and realtime geofence.
 It supports a variety of object types including lat/lon points, bounding boxes, XYZ tiles, Geohashes, and GeoJSON.

 ## Features